lbilli/rib/README.md

 Users need to derive from it and override the desired methods.
 The code [above](#usage) provides a quick view of the procedure.

-For a more extensive example, refer to the definition of [`IBWrapSimple`](R/IBWrapSimple.R), which is provided for illustrative purposes and which prints out the content of the responses or store it within `IBWrapSimple$context` for later inspection.
+For a more extensive example refer to the definition of [`IBWrapSimple`](R/IBWrapSimple.R), which is provided for illustrative purposes and which prints out the content of the responses or store it within `IBWrapSimple$context` for later inspection.